park-bench/gpgmailer/postfix.md

 Restart the Postfix daemon and then test it.
 `sudo systemctl restart postfix`
 `echo "test email body" | mail -s "test subject" <recipient email>`

+TODO: This is for a default Postfix setup.
+We want to disable using the `mail` command and use plaintext SMTP authentication on only the loopback interface.